PixelSaver/Just-U-and-I/README.md

-### Installation
+### Play

-There isn't really an install option, so you'll have to use Godot 4.4 to export it yourself.
-I do have a pre-built web version available [here on my itch.](https://pixelsaver.itch.io/just-u-and-i)
+If you'd like to build it yourself, I used Godot 4.4.1.
+I do have a pre-built web version available [here on my itch](https://pixelsaver.itch.io/just-u-and-i), but if you still insist on building this unoptimized mess, go ahead.

 1. Install Godot 4.4
 2. Download and unzip the code